Client-side authentication using SvelteKit and Firebase

 This creates a userState rune that manages the authenticated user’s state.
 It’s mostly based on the official SvelteKit runes announcement.
 While not critical for authentication itself, this rune helps manage the user’s state across the app.

-• The createUserState functions by initializes a $state rune that holds the value of the user (or null).
+rune that holds the value of the user (ornull

-• We use the get property to retrieve the user state when needed.
+property to retrieve the user state when needed. - The

 Login and Logout logic